schaefed/geoarray/README.md

 #geoarray

 #Purpose
-This module provides a numpy.ma.MaskedArray subclass and a number of wrapper functions to facilitate the work with array-like data in a geographically explicit context.
+This python module provides a numpy.ma.MaskedArray subclass and a number of wrapper functions to facilitate the work with array-like data in a geographically explicit context.
 The Python GDAL bindings are used for I/O.